 Meaning and History

 The corporation dates its history from the early days of 1988.
-Only then it was called France Télécom SA and was associated with the Postes state administration unit, Télégraphes et Téléphones.
+Only then was it called France Télécom SA and was associated with the Postes state administration unit, Télégraphes et Téléphones.
 Two years later, the telecommunications provider acquired autonomy, and eight years later, it was privatized, with the government retaining 27 percent of the shares.

 1975 – 1981